-Nicola studied Music at Leeds College of Music (2007) and then completed a Msc in Music in the Community at The University of Edinburgh (2009) under supervision from British Composer & Aid worker Professor Nigel Osborne MBE.
-Nicola has over 15 years experience of working as a musician with vulnerable people within communities including those with disabilities, poor mental health and wellbeing, elderly care and dementia, early years and families, newly arrived mothers and those affected by Trauma and Brain injury.
-She co-founded the not for profit organisation Hear My Music producing and facilitating Inclusive participant led music projects across Scotland for both Adults and Young people with Profound and Multiple Learning Disabilities, SEN and Autism.
-Since returning to Birmingham Nicola has worked freelance for many Arts organisations across the region including Quench Arts and MAC Makes Music.
+Nicola was born in Dudley in the Black Country and educated in Sandwell, learning the cello in group classes from Sandwell youth Music.
+She went on to study Music at Leeds College of Music (2007) and then completed a Msc in Music in the Community at The University of Edinburgh (2009) under supervision from Composer & Aid worker Professor Nigel Osborne exploring the use of music as a self advocacy tool for people with complex needs.
+Nicola has worked in the community since she was 16 as a play worker, youth worker and self-advocacy support worker which led to her to the field of community music of which she has worked in for 18 years within various community groups and settings.
+This has included music-making with people with disabilities and additional support needs, poor mental health and wellbeing, elderly care and dementia, early years and families, newly arrived mothers and those affected by Trauma and Brain injury.
+She co-founded the Glasgow based not for profit organisation Hear My Music producing and facilitating Inclusive participant led music projects across Scotland for both Adults and Young people with Profound and Multiple Learning Disabilities, additional support needs and Autism.

-Nicola has visited South India twice to assist on therapeutic music programmes led by Nigel Osborne in partnership with The Sri Aurobindo Society and looks forward to continuing this in the future.
+In 2017, Nicola assisted on therapeutic music programmes led by Nigel Osborne in partnership with The Sri Aurobindo Society, Pondicherry India and looks forward to continuing this in the future.

 Music Connections (2013-present) managed by Quench Arts in partnership with Solihull and Birmingham Mental Health NHS Foundation Trust is a song-writing and creative music programme for isolated adults, including those with specific needs, physical disabilities and mental health service users.